LevanBokeria/schema-local-global-effects/scripts/experiment1/README.md

 # Description

 Scripts in this folder are for experiment 1, performing pre-processing of the data, analysis of dependent variables, statistical analyses, and plotting.
+Simply follow steps 1-6 to do all the pre-processing and statistical analyses, finishing with the markdown file to calculate and plot bayes factors and effect sizes.

 ## 1_preprocess_files.R